-1.27.1.2 Critical - There are no open food, drinks, or items that pose a risk to food safety in lockers or locker rooms.
+1.27.1.2 Critical - There are no open food, drinks, or items that pose a risk to product safety in lockers or locker rooms.

 - Explanation of the change: Former requirement 1.28.1.3.
-The language was modified to include all items that might pose a risk to food safety.
-This could include personnel practices such as storing ingredient scoops and other tools or utensils in lockers, etc. - Guidance on evaluation of criteria: Food Safety Professionals will extend the rating to include mishandling or inappropriate storage of items, which might pose a risk to food safety.
+The language was modified to include all items that might pose a risk to product safety.
+This could include personnel practices such as storing ingredient tools or utensils in lockers, etc. - Guidance on evaluation of criteria: Food Safety Professionals will extend rating to include mishandling or inappropriate storage of items, which might pose a risk to product safety.